conneroisu/cpre488/SB3_MP0_Report.md

 ## Step 5: Are these buttons, LEDs, and switches connected via the PS subsystem or the PL subsystem?
 Briefly defend your answer.
 Note also that all three peripherals appear to be the same exact IP type (axi_gpio) – how can this be possible?

-The LEDS, buttons and switches are connected to the PS subsystem as they are connected/controlled through gpio pins.
+The LEDS, buttons and switches are connected to the PL subsystem as they are connected/controlled through GPIO subsystem, which belongs to the PL subsystem.
 The peripherals appear to be at the same exact IP type because an IP core such as `axi_gpio` is a general-purpose GPIO controller that can be instantiated multiple times within the design.
 Each instantiation can be configured independently to handle different sets of GPIOs.

 The reason why buttons, LEDs, and switches can all use the same axi_gpio IP is that the axi_gpio module is highly configurable, allowing different instances to be set up for input or output operations.
 For example: